PeterBrain/tars/README.md

 | Mofification History  | Kazianschütz Kevin, Köstinger Nikolaus |

 ## Lessons learned
-* The most difficult part has to do with CascadeTypes.Lazy... we didn't manage to get this working
+* The most difficult part has to do with FetchType.Lazy... we didn't manage to get this working (we used EAGER)
 * Time & activity recording (who did what?) was difficult at the end... we should have used this software for this project.
 How recursive is that?

 ## Contributors